Satellite images show destruction at Russian air base in Crimea

 Russia, which seized and annexed Crimea in 2014, uses the peninsula as the base for its Black Sea fleet and as the main supply route for its invasion forces occupying southern Ukraine, where Kyiv is planning a counter-offensive in coming weeks.

-"I'm not an intel analyst, but it doesn't look good," Mark Hertling, a former commander of U.S. ground forces in Europe, wrote on Twitter, linking to an image of the devastation at the Russian base.

-"I am.
-It's very good," tweeted back his fellow retired four-star American general, Michael Hayden, former head of the CIA and National Security Agency.

-The Institute for the Study of War think tank said Ukrainian officials were framing the Crimea strike as "the start of Ukraine’s counteroffensive in the south, suggesting that the Ukrainian military expects intense fighting in August and September that could decide the outcome of the next phase of the war".
+The Institute for the Study of War think tank said Ukrainian officials were framing the Crimea strike as the start of Ukraine's counteroffensive in the south, suggesting intense fighting to come in August and September that could decide the outcome of the next phase of the war.

-Exactly how the attack was carried out remains a mystery.
-Some Ukrainian officials have been quoted suggesting it may have been sabotage by infiltrators.
-But the near identical impact craters and simultaneous explosions appear to indicate it was hit by a volley of weapons capable of evading Russian defences.
+Exactly how the attack was carried out remains a mystery but the near-identical impact craters and simultaneous explosions appear to indicate it was hit by a volley of weapons capable of evading Russian defences.

 The base is well beyond the range of advanced rockets that Western countries acknowledge sending to Ukraine so far, though within range of more powerful versions Kyiv has sought.
 Ukraine also has anti-ship missiles which could theoretically be used to hit targets on land.